ivotron/popper2-paper/paper/paper.md

 1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a YAML file with contents similar to the one shown in @Lst:kubernetes.
    The `volume_size` and `namespace` options are not required if the defaults are suitable for running the workflow but we show it here to depict some ways in which the Kubernetes resource manager can be customized.

-2. Similarly, for running on Slurm, users need to specify a few configuration options like the number of nodes to use for running the job concurrently, the number of CPUs to allocate to each task, the worker nodes to use, etc. as shown in @Lst:slurm.
+2. Similarly, for running workflows on Slurm, users need to specify a few configuration options like the number of nodes to use for running the job concurrently, the number of CPUs to allocate to each task, the MPI library to bind to, etc. as shown in @Lst:slurm.

 ```{#lst:slurm .yaml caption="Configuration file for running on Slurm."}
 engine: